person who maintains and develops academic courses and programs; supports teachers

 an expression that has been overused and is thus considered weak in writing

-the tendency for certain words to appear together
+either the tendency for certain words to appear together or an instance of it, for example:

 an approach to language teaching in which the learner's main goal is to be able to communicate in the real world, and the teacher's role is as a facilitator